sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 Synchronization enables the containment of shared memory operations in programmer-defined **critical sections**, where memory operations are defined to be *mutually exclusive*.

 Since C++ is thread-oblivious, compilers are not guaranteed to respect the semantics of synchronization primitives.
-In particular, reads and writes to shared variables may be *moved out of critical sections*, introducing data races and, subsequently, undefined behavior.
+In particular, one might fear that reads and writes to shared variables be reordered by the compiler such that they are *moved out of critical sections*, introducing data races and, subsequently, undefined behavior.
-Thus, Pthreads relies on special support from compilers.

-Pthreads-compatible compilers generally attempt to preserve synchronization semantics by restricting memory reorderings around synchronization primitives, such as `pthread_mutex_lock()`.
-To this end, such compilers model Pthread library calls as **opaque functions**: functions with hidden implementations that are assumed to potentially modify all shared, global variables.
+Thankfully, memory operations cannot be directly moved across synchronization calls (e.g., `pthread_mutex_lock()`), since Pthread library functions are treated as **opaque functions**: functions with hidden implementations that are assumed to potentially modify any shared, global variable.

-Since the compiler cannot soundly move memory operations across opaque function calls, this strategy precludes unsafe memory-reordering optimizations.
+This treatment precludes unsafe memory-reordering optimizations, but it unfortunately doesn't suffice.

-Unfortunately, as we'll see ahead, optimizations may still break thread semantics under this strategy by introducing data races.
+As we'll see ahead, optimizations may still break thread semantics by introducing data races.
 This suggests that optimizations cannot be made to preserve thread semantics through heuristics: they must instead be disallowed by formally incorporating thread semantics into the language specification.
 It is in this sense that **Threads Cannot Be Implemented as a Library**: if the language doesn't specify the behavior of threads, optimizations cannot be guaranteed to preserve the thread library's specification, even if they sometimes do in practice.